 - We will seek ways to improve how we further our mission and not just allow things to run the way they’ve always run.

 - We will identify, incorporate, and hold ourselves accountable to advancing our mission consistent with our organization’s values, and, if promoting diversity is one of our goals, we’ll dig deeper and ensure we are addressing issues of inclusion and equity and appropriately shifting power to address those issues.

 - We will consider how to effectively collaborate, advocate and lobby (yes, we can!) to better serve our intended beneficiaries; then, we’ll implement our ideas and openly share our results (even if they don’t pan out).

-- We will adopt or affirm a conflict of interest policy to help ensure that we are always acting in the best interests of the organization and in furtherance of the mission.
+- We will adopt or affirm a conflict of interest policy, and hold ourselves accountable to complying withe the policy, to help ensure that we are always acting in the best interests of the organization.

 See our follow-up post 5 New Year’s Resolutions for Nonprofits